hhthhhh21/decentralized-car-insurance/README.md

 ## Learning Outcomes

 Through this project, we:
-- Developed and deployed secure Smart Contracts on the Ethereum Virtual Machine (EVM) using Solidity[cite: 1].
+- Developed and deployed secure Smart Contracts on the Ethereum Virtual Machine (EVM) using Solidity.
-- Designed a hybrid architecture combining Web2 backends (Next.js, PostgreSQL) with Web3 decentralized storage (IPFS)[cite: 1].
+- Designed a hybrid architecture combining Web2 backends (Next.js, PostgreSQL) with Web3 decentralized storage (IPFS).
-- Integrated advanced AI models (DocLayNet, TableFormer) into a real-world financial workflow to automate document processing[cite: 1].
+- Integrated advanced AI models (DocLayNet, TableFormer) into a real-world financial workflow to automate document processing.
-- Translated complex insurance regulations and financial penalty logics into strict, automated algorithmic rules[cite: 1].
+- Translated complex insurance regulations and financial penalty logics into strict, automated algorithmic rules.
 - Enhanced UI/UX design skills by building a cohesive, user-friendly Web3 interface in Figma that simplifies blockchain interactions.

 ---